Aging of China: One-child policy

 In order to suppress excessive population growth, the one-child policy was introduced in 1979.
 The enforcement methods include financial penalties, widespread use of various contraceptive methods, as well as more severe forced abortion and sterilization.
 As a result, birth rates and population growth rates have drastically decreased.
 Previously, the fine is so-called "social maintenance fee" and it is the punishment for the families who have more than one child.
 According to the policy, the families who violate the law may bring the burden to the whole society.
 Therefore, the social maintenance fee will be used for the operation of the basic government.

 Reproductive health of couples

 With economic growth and social development, increasing smoking, alcohol use, unhealthy diets, and psychological stress have an effect on lowering the fertility rates of couples.
-Surging pollution in China also has an impact on male sperm count, which has been declining since the 1970s.
+Pollution in China also has an impact on male sperm count, which has been declining since at least the 1980s.
 At the Chinese University of Hong Kong, a team of scientists studied the sperms from approximately 6,500 men and found a "strong correlation" between high levels of air pollution and "abnormal sperm shape".

 Researchers point out that many particulate matter components are associated with sperm damage in experimental studies.
 Exposure to air pollutants may cause free radicals to exceed body's regulation ability, adversely altering biologically relevant molecules such as DNA and triggering human diseases.
 These conditions may be associated with a significant number of infertile couples, lowering the fertility rate.